Psychology at UB

 Why choose psychology at UB?

-• Affordable excellence: Get a top-tier education at a fraction of the cost of a private school
+• Affordable excellence: Earn a top-tier education at a cost that keeps your options open.

 The learning experience